kamailio/kamailio-wiki/docs/tutorials/kamailio-flag-operations.md

 ### Optimizations

-Flags may be used to optimize Kamailio's routing logic, avoiding duplicated rutines or executions of same security checks over database.
+Flags may be used to optimize Kamailio's routing logic, avoiding duplicated routines or executions of same security checks over database.

 Example 7. optimization of config file